emdmed/runeet/README.md

 🖥 Open in VS Code – Jump straight into coding with a single click.

-🌐 Manage ports - lists in use ports
+🌐 Manage ports - lists in use ports - kill processes using ports (> 3000 ports only)